 In August 2007, the Company adopted the Burey Gold Limited Employee Option Plan ("Plan").
 The Plan allows Directors from time to time to invite eligible employees to participate in the Plan and offer options to those eligible persons.
 The Plan is designed to provide incentives, assist in the recruitment, reward, retention of employees and provide opportunities for employees (both present and future) to participate directly in the equity of the Company.
 The contractual life of each option granted is three years or as otherwise determined by the Directors.
 There are no cash settlement alternatives.
-No options were issued under the plan during the year ended 30 June 2015 and up to the date of this report (2014: nil).
+No options were issued under the Plan in 2016 (2015: nil).